Last Updated on August 31, 2022.

 We do our very, very best to produce happy hedgehogs that exceed the average life expectancy.
-Most breeders and enthusiast agree that the average pet life expectancy is approximately three years.
+Most breeders and enthusiasts agree that the average pet life expectancy is approximately three years.
 When hedgehogs were first introduced into the pet industry hedgehogs were reported to live 8-10 years.
 Hedgehog owners, breeders, and enthusiasts all would love to determine what has caused an overall drastic decrease in pet longevity and how to ensure that each hedgehog lives to its full life expectancy potential.

 Factors Involved in Longevity